QaziSaim/STUDY-BUDDY/README.md

-Here is a **clean, professional, human-sounding README** you can directly paste into GitHub 👇

----

 # 📚 Personal Learning Notes Assistant (RAG Project)

 A simple Retrieval-Augmented Generation (RAG) system that allows me to upload my study PDFs and ask questions based on my own notes.